aws/mynah-ui/docs/DATAMODEL.md

 **But** in case you want to make an image `100%` width and don't want to change its original aspect ratio, just give the `aspect-ratio` attribute without a value.
 Any of these media and embed items has the `aspect-ratio` without value, they'll get 100% width.
 If you want to specify a custom aspect ratio within the available options above, you can also do that for the `img` items too.

+### Tip 5
+Even though we don't want you to write styles for the components, you might have some real edge cases you have to provide styles for some of the elements.
+In this case you can use `id` or `class` attributes to link them to your proper style files.
+You know what they are.

 That's all!, please also see the **[samples data](https://github.com/aws/mynah-ui/blob/main/example/src/samples/sample-data.ts)** of both options we've used in the example app